dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ### `permission`

-The purpose of the `permission` messages is to establish a connection between a relying party and a wallet, grant the relying party access to public parts of the user's identity and define the scope of actions the relying part is allowed to perform.
+The purpose of the `permission` messages is to establish a connection between a relying party and a signer, grant the relying party access to public parts of the user's identity and define the scope of actions the relying part is allowed to perform.

 #### Types